Code-Institute-Submissions/getMyTattoo/README.md

 I checked if the navbar highlights the right name of the page, and also this functionality works fine.

-Html and Css have been validated with HTML Validator and CSS Validator.
+Html and CSS have been validated with HTML Validator and CSS Validator.

 I checked if Python is Pep8 compliant on [Pep8 Online](http://pep8online.com/) and the result was positive for app.py: